wallabyway/OTG-client-sample/README.md

 #### Steps:
 > Red Circle shows the "Status"

-1. navigate the tree, to file your RVT file.
+1. navigate the tree, to an .RVT file (or .NWD)
 2. single click on a version.
 The browser will fetch the 'OTG status' and display in the status section (menu bar at the top).
-3. To open the file (whether it's still an SVF, or an OTG), just double click the version, to open file.
+3. To open the file in the Forge-Viewer on the right, just double click the version (this works for both SVF or OTG).
 4. To trigger an OTG conversion job, select the version, then click on the &#9889;
-5. You'll need to occasionally single-click the version, to update the 'conversion progress'
+5. To check 'conversion progress', just occasionally single-click the version.

 #### what does STATUS mean?